krasserm/krasserm.github.io/_posts/2018-02-07-deep-face-recognition.md

 ![png](/img/2018-02-07/output_33_0.png)

-Seems reasonable :-) Classification results should actually be checked whether (a subset of) the database entries of the predicted identity have a distance less than $$\tau$$, otherwise one should assign an *unknown* label.
+Seems reasonable :-) Classification results should actually be checked whether (a subset of) the database entries of the predicted identity have a distance less than $\tau$, otherwise one should assign an *unknown* label.
 This step is skipped here but can be easily added.